Eschatologue/CM_wiki/docs/gameplay/dice-rolls.md

 When a creature attacks a target, it makes an :d20-attack: **Attack Roll** against the target's AC to determine whether the attack is a hit or a miss.
 If the attack is a hit, it generally deals damage, and the attacker rolls for damage.

-Creatures generally make their attacks with their equipped weapon (including unarmed), but some spells – such as a Warlock's [Eldritch Blast](../spells/cantrip.md#eldritch-blast) – require the caster to make spell :d20-attack: **Attack Roll**s.
+Creatures generally make their attacks with their equipped weapon (including unarmed), but some spells – such as a Warlock's [Eldritch Blast](../spells/cantrip.md#eldritch-blast) – require the caster to make spell :d20-attack: **Attack Rolls**.

 !!! quote ""